jimstudt/swift-mmdb/README.md

 }
 ```

+You will need to get a database, I can't legally let you use mine.
+This will
+take registering for a MaxMind developer account and downloading your own
+copy of it.
+(You can then also use scripts to regularly pull a fresh copy.)

 If you are just testing IP addresses for their country of origin, then
 you really only need the `.countryCode` method.
 If you would like to also
 know their continent and have access to localized strings for several